-Since the original process is assumed to be positive recurrent, the coupling is successful, i.e. the coupling time is finite almost surely.
-Therefore we have for any function $f\in \Lip(d_1)$, where $d_1$ is the distance $d_1(x,y) = \vert x-y\vert$,
+Since the original process is assumed to be positive recurrent, the coupling is successful, that is, the coupling time is finite almost surely.
+Therefore, we have for any function $f\in\Lip(d_1)$, where $d_1$ is the distance $d_1(x,y) = \vert x-y\vert$,

-so that if we denote the function $\rho (x)=x$, we obtain
+so that if we denote the function $\rho(x)=x$, we obtain

-Using now \eqref{eq:intert} with the function $u$, we get
+Using now \eqref{eqintert} with the function $u$, we get